 This popular local chain may be bad at reality television, but it's excellent at soup.
-With four locations scattered across the city – from Bay View to Hales Corners, Vliet Street and the Public Market – each with about seven or eight soups moving in and out of the menu every day, you're bound to find a brothy restorative that'll keep you warm when the weather is anything but.
+With four locations scattered across the city – from Bay View to Hales Corners, Vliet Street and Oak Creek – each with about seven or eight soups moving in and out of the menu every day, you're bound to find a brothy restorative that'll keep you warm when the weather is anything but.

 And no matter how often you hit The Soup Market, you'll seemingly find a new tasty option to try every single day – whether you're craving a classic like chicken dumpling, New England clam chowder, chili of all nations and spice levels, or loaded baked potato soup, or you want to try some globe-trotting unexpected favorites like hoisin pork stew, soup inspired by Philly cheesesteaks, Polish pickle soup or Croatian sarma soup.
 There's seemingly an endless supply of soup ideas boiling around the Soup Market kitchen and rotating through the menu – and you'll want to dig a spoon into all of them.